ximeg/sync_device/README.md

 If you know how to use registers and where to find information about them, you can quickly build more complex scenarios and interfaces on top of this.
 The best part - the functionality can be defined and changed dynamically from Python, without touching the actual firmware of the microcontroller.

-## Initialization

-Remember that on Arduino boards the AVR gets reset when you open the serial port.
-Therefore, you might have to wait for it to restart.